jquagliatini/interview-node/README.md

 A new full stack developer just arrived in your team.
 In the context of an e-commerce application, with a product catalog, they were asked to implement the following feature:

-> As a USER I want to update the Cost and Interest of a Material to update a Product's overall price.
+> As a USER I want to update the Cost and Interest of a Material and thus update a Product's overall price.
 >
 > When I updated the Cost and Interest
 > Then I should see the updated Product's price.